CERN-PH-CMG/cmg-cmssw/CMGTools/WMass/analysis/README.md

 * Last block of variated Pow2Mad -> `12.root`

 Now they are ready to be passed under the `closure_recoil_plots{,2d}.C` macros, in `utils`.

+TO launch automatically the full analysis in 3 steps, you can use the script run_step1_analysis.sh then run_step2_merge_datacards_fits.sh and then run_step3_merge_fir_results.sh